 - Four of a Kind – 30 to 1

 - Full House – 9 to 1

 - Straight – 4 to 1

 - Three of a Kind – 3 to 1

 - All Other -1

-The good thing is that in ultimate Texas Holdem poker, the house has a very slight edge over the player unlike dice or slot games.
-You can quickly build a tidy sum in a bankroll with a little bit of practice in this game.
+In Ultimate Texas Holdem poker, the house has a slight edge over the player, unlike dice or slot games.
+You can quickly build a tidy sum in a bankroll with some practice in this game.